vestrel00/contacts-android/howto/howto-insert-groups.md

 > For more info on the relationship of Groups and Accounts, read [How do I retrieve groups?](/howto/howto-query-groups.md)

+## Groups and duplicate titles

+The Contacts Provider allows multiple groups with the same title (case-sensitive comparison) belonging to the same account to exist.
+In older versions of Android, the native Contacts app allows the creation of new groups with existing titles.
+In newer versions, duplicate titles are not allowed.
+Therefore, this library does not allow for duplicate titles.

+In newer versions, the group with the duplicate title gets deleted either automatically by the Contacts Provider or when viewing groups in the native Contacts app.
+It's not an immediate failure on insert or update.
+This could lead to bugs!

 ## Executing the insert

 To execute the insert,